top of page

 - Provide your puppy with lots of chews (chewing is naturally calming for dogs)

-- If you know the witching hour starts at a specific time, prepare enrichment activities for that time (or just before it starts) so that pup is learning to practice behaviours you like seeing at that time
+- If you know the witching hour starts at a specific time, prepare enrichment activities for that time (or just before it starts) to help with redirecting their energy and focus onto something more calming and appropriate.

 - Make sure puppy has lots of naps through the day (young us need around 17 hours in a day)